- Mutual funds investment myth

 Fact: Investor should actively monitor the investment regularly

-It is true that the mutual fund investments are managed by the fund managers in its entirety, but that doesn’t mean that an investor has no role, after all the first right over the money invested is investor’s only.
-As an investor, it is possible that a lot of opportunities come up where crucial calls have to be taken.
+The mutual fund investments are indeed managed by the fund managers in its entirety, but that doesn’t mean that an investor has no role, after all the first right over the money invested is the investor’s only.
+As an investor, a lot of opportunities may come up where crucial calls have to be taken.
 If the position of the investment isn’t decently tracked by the investor, there may be grave consequences.

 Myth: Rating of the scheme is the deciding factor